Your Laptop Choice Is More Important Than Ever

 As 1:1 computing becomes the norm, it becomes even more critical to have a fleet of laptops that are accessible and simple to manage remotely.
 Too much time spent troubleshooting issues or performing maintenance not only hinders the educational experience for learners—it ultimately drives up IT costs too.

-The Intel vPro® platform enables IT professionals to fix devices in students’ homes remotely.
+Intel vPro® Enterprise for Windows enables IT professionals to fix devices in students’ homes remotely.
 This allows district IT staff to boost their productivity and spend less time in transit.
 Out-of-band management tools are another key manageability feature.
 With tools such as Intel® Active Management Technology, IT staff can access devices and fix problems even when they’re experiencing OS problems or hardware issues.

 Security Considerations for Remote Learning Environments